KhachDavid/khachdavid.github.io/personal-website/src/markdown/scallop_eyes.md

 </p>
 </br>

-Scallops possess a unique and fascinating visual system, one of the most intricate in the animal kingdom.
+Scallops possess a unique visual system, one of the most intricate in the animal kingdom.
 Depending on the species, a scallop can have up to 200 eyes, which are distributed along the margins of their shell (valve), providing a panoramic view spanning approximately 270 degrees.
 They also interact with the outside world using their tentacles to receive tactile and chemical feedback.

 ### Photonic Nanospheres and Blue Light